sripwoud/ethernaut/README.md

 6. Withdraw `remaining`: call `reentrance.withdraw(remaining)` from attacker contract

 ### Takeaways
-To protect smart contracts against reentrancy attacks, it used to be recommended to use `transfer()`  instead of `send` or `call` as it limits the gas forwarded.
+To protect smart contracts against re-entrancy attacks, it used to be recommended to use `transfer()`  instead of `send` or `call` as it limits the gas forwarded.
 However gas costs are subject to change.
 Especially with [EIP 1884](https://eips.ethereum.org/EIPS/eip-1884) gas price changed.
 **So smart contracts logic should not depend on gas costs as  it can potentially break contracts.**
-Therefore `transfer`  is then no longer recommended.
-[Source 1](https://diligence.consensys.net/blog/2019/09/stop-using-soliditys-transfer-now/) [Source 2](https://forum.openzeppelin.com/t/reentrancy-after-istanbul/1742)
+`transfer` does depend on gas costs (forwards 2300 gas stipend, not adjustable), therefore it is no longer recommended: [Source 1](https://diligence.consensys.net/blog/2019/09/stop-using-soliditys-transfer-now/) [Source 2](https://forum.openzeppelin.com/t/reentrancy-after-istanbul/1742)
 Use `call` instead.
-As it forwards all the gas, execution of your smart contract won't break.
+As it forwards all the gas, execution of smart contracts won't break.
-But if we use `call` and don't limit gas anymore to prevent ourselves from errors caused by running out of gas, we are then exposed to reentrancy attacks, aren't we?!
+But if we use `call` and don't limit gas anymore to prevent ourselves from errors caused by running out of gas, we are then exposed to re-entrancy attacks, aren't we?!
 This is why one must:
 - **Respect the [check-effect-interaction pattern](https://solidity.readthedocs.io/en/v0.6.2/security-considerations.html#use-the-checks-effects-interactions-pattern).**
 	1. Perform checks